juju-solutions/interface-etcd-proxy/README.md

     The provided information can be accessed via the following methods:
       * `cluster_string()`

+  * `{relation_name}.tls.available` Etcd has provided client
+  connection credentials for TLS communication.
+      * `client_ca` - CA certificate
+      * `client_cert` - Client Cert
+      * `client_key` - Client Key

 For example, a common application for this is configuring an applications backend kv storage, like Docker.

 ```python
 @when('proxy.available')